 10. Catapult Ram

 Catapult Ram is an adjustable table tennis catapult.
-One of the motors of Catapult Ram tensions rubber band with connecting rods, while another changes the catapult direction with gear drive, so that you can launch table tennis or other objects with Catapult Ram.
+One of the motors of Catapult Ram tensions rubber band with connecting rods.
+At the same time, another changes the catapult direction with gear drive, so you can launch table tennis or other objects with Catapult Ram.

 Attention: Wiring of the motors